 This shows how we were flexible with the many iterations of AI responding to client feedback.
 It was cutting edge for 2023, but, yes, I had to paint out some six finger hands.
 We also used rotoscoping and 3D match moving in Maya.

-Timsun, a Chinese Tire brand, needed to market worldwide.
-Using a mascot was a way to bridge the cultural and language gaps.
-The gecko character had to blend seamlessly with the live action, while still maintaining appeal.
+Timsun, a Chinese Tire brand, needed to market worldwide using a mascot to bridge cultural and language gaps.
+The gecko character had to blend seamlessly with live action, as seen in the clip above.
+See the whole project here.

 Starkist Tuna benefits from a very recognizable icon with Charlie the Tuna.
 Calabash Animation brought him to life in a 3D world in Modern Charlie, which I also composited.
-In later spots he interacted with real people which entailed some sophisticated compositing as seen "In the Kitchen" above.
+In later spots he interacted with people which entailed some sophisticated compositing as seen "In the Kitchen" above.

 Compositing / VFX